Health Insurance

 Remember this simple formula: STOP – CALL – CONFIRM

-• CALL – Consumers should then contact the Kansas Insurance Department or the Health Insurance Marketplace.
-The insurance company or agent must be licensed with the Kansas Insurance Department before they can sell coverage and counsel consumers about the Health Insurance Marketplace.
+- CALL – Consumers should then contact the Kansas Department of Insurance or the Health Insurance Marketplace.
+The insurance company or agent must be licensed with the Kansas Department of Insurance before they can sell coverage and counsel consumers about the Health Insurance Marketplace.
 The department also will have information about federally registered navigators.

 How Employees Are Affected